-M - Net production;
+M - Net production (petroleum produced & saved);

-R - Royalty;
+R - Royalty:

-P - Market Price of crude oil and condensate as set out in paragraph 11 below;
+P - Market Price of crude oil and condensate as set out in paragraph 11

-- B Base Price, which will be as under: - a.
+B - Base Price, which will be as under:

+- a.
 The base price for crude oil and condensate will be USD 30 per bbl. - b.
-This base price for crude and condensate will escalate each calendar year by USD 0.25 per barrel starting from the date of first commercial production in contract area. - 5.
-For sale of natural gas to parties other than GOP, Windfall Levy (WLG) will be applicable on the difference between the applicable GOP Zone price and the 3rd party sale price using the following formula:
+This base price for crude and condensate will escalate each calendar year by USD 0.25 per barrel starting from the date of first commercial production in contract area.